Numerica helps Spokane's homeless families find permanent housing for the holidays

-SPOKANE VALLEY, Wash. — Christmas holidays are around the corner, which means many families will be gathering together at a family member's house.
-But for some people facing homelessness, celebrating Christmas at home is more than a dream.
+SPOKANE VALLEY, Wash. — The holiday season is here, which means many people will be gathering together at family members' homes.
+For some people facing homelessness in the Spokane area, celebrating Christmas at home can now be more than a dream.

 “Giving families a key to their new home is one way Numerica is carrying out our mission of enhancing lives, fulfilling dreams and building communities,” Carla Cicero, president and CEO of Numerica, said.
 “We know there’s no place like home for the holidays.
 Together with our nonprofit partners we are truly changing lives.”